machanism-org/machai/machai-mcp-server/src/site/markdown/index.md

 ### MCP Inspector

 The MCP Inspector is useful for validating tool registration, prompt exposure, and runtime behavior while developing or integrating the server.
-For long-running tool calls, you can increase the request timeout so the inspector does not fail early.
+For long-running tool calls, increase the request timeout in the inspector settings if needed.

 See: [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector)

-Example with a 5-minute timeout:
+Start the inspector with:

 ```bash
 npx @modelcontextprotocol/inspector